 Frequently Asked Questions

-Where will the new state-of-the-art Mote Science Education Aquarium (SEA) be located?
+Where will the new, state-of-the-art Mote Science Education Aquarium (Mote SEA) be located?

 It will be located on 12 acres (see circled area) in Nathan Benderson Park, a nexus location for Sarasota and Manatee County, Florida, near I-75.

-What is the timeline for construction of Mote Science Education Aquarium?
+What is the timeline for construction of Mote SEA?

 What is the status of the facility’s design and planning?

-The first phases of schematic design focused first on some of the most prominent components of the facility, such as key exhibits and teaching labs, as well as the beginnings of the engineering and site development.
+The first phases of schematic design focused on some of the most prominent components of the facility, such as key exhibits and STEM teaching labs, as well as the beginnings of the engineering and site development.
 In early 2020, after carefully reviewing the schematic designs and renderings of Mote SEA, Mote worked with tvsdesign on further improvements to support the facility’s constructability, functionality and visitor flow.
 Completion of construction documents is expected by December 2020.
 For more detailed updates, please view our Mote SEA milestones.

 Has Mote secured a land-use agreement with Sarasota County?